siannuc/SoftResearch/README.md

 Download RealSense API and python wrappers before running.
 Would recommoned following examples and making sure you can connect to the camera first.

-To get the code to run, press and hold 'k' to start the loop which initalizes the ability to obtain positional values for 2 clicked pixels on the window.
+pip install pyrealsense2

-Next, implementing streamlined method for code than asks for number of points during initilzation.
+To get the code to run, press and hold 'k' to start process for data recorder.
+Click points on CV stream.
+Data will be saved in .CSV file in location that can be set in code.
+Data is formatted (X1,Y1,Z1...Xn, Yn, Zn) per column.
+The number of points registered per run is set by the user.